If any of the following cases is true, see the Troubleshooting section at the bottom before proceeding with the SDK 7.1 installation.

-2. When the download is complete, choose to run winsdk_web.exe.
-Depending on your security settings, you may be prompted by User Account Control (UAC) to confirm “making changes to this computer”.
+2. Once the download is complete, run winsdk_web.exe.
+Depending on your security settings, you may be prompted by User Account Control (UAC) to allow "making changes to this computer".

-3. After several seconds, the Setup Wizard will appear.
+3. After a couple of seconds, the Setup Wizard will appear.

-4. Click through the wizard, accepting the license agreement and not changing any of the installation folders.
+4. Click through the wizard, accept the license agreement and do not change any of the installation folders.
 Make sure that the Installation Option Visual C++ Compilers is selected as shown below:

 5. Continue through the wizard to download and install the SDK.
 Depending on the speed of your Internet connection, this step will take several minutes to an hour or more.

 6. The setup wizard finishes.